xSolutions365/bank-account-api-java/README.md

 - `JUnit 5`: A popular testing framework for Java.
 - `Mockito`: A library for creating mock objects in unit tests.
 - `RestAssured`: A library for testing REST APIs.
+- `Selenium`: A browser automation framework for UI testing.

 ## Technologies Used
 - Java 21